MohamedAbdelmaboud/vision_ui/README.md

 - Potential Improvements:
  * Add a summary of upcoming payments and alerts for overdue bills.
  * Include a secure area for users to download invoices.
-## Profile Settings Screen
-- Purpose: Allows users to manage personal information and account settings.
-- Layout:
-  * Information Fields: Editable sections for personal data (name, email, etc.).
-  * Security Settings: Options for changing passwords and enabling two-factor authentication.
-- Potential Improvements:
-  * Introduce a feature for users to upload a profile picture.
-  * Provide a summary of recent account activity for security purposes.
 ## Projects Overview Screen
 - Purpose: Displays a list of user projects, allowing for easy management and navigation.
 - Layout: